cern-eos/eos/doc/using/squashfs.rst

 Using SquashFS images for software distribution
 ===============================================

 EOS provides support for SquashFS image files, which can be automatically mounted when the image path is traversed.
-This functioality requires an automount configuration.
+This functioality requires an appropriate automount configuration.

 To create SquashFS images a client needs the EOS shell and a local mount with an identical path prefix as inside the client shell.
 This means e.g. both commands as shown here point to the same directory: